University Scholars & Global Scholars

 Application process

 While these two programs share a joint application process, they differ in terms of structure, activity, recognition, and compensation.
-Students should review both programs and the seminars planned for each as they decide whether to apply to one or both programs.
+Students should review both programs and the seminars planned for each as they decide which program to apply to.

-The application process takes place through the University of Kansas Scholarships Portal, powered by AcademicWorks.
-Students will sign in and complete the online application form, which asks for a personal statement for each scholars program to which a student is applying.
+The application process takes place through the University of Kansas Award & Scholarship Hub (UKASH), powered by AcademicWorks.
+During the application window, students will sign in, then search for and complete the online form, which asks for a personal statement for each scholars program to which a student is applying.

 Have questions?
-Contact University Scholars Program director Sarah Crawford-Parker at scrawpar@ku.edu or Global Scholars Program coordinator Michelle Ward at mmward@ku.edu.
+Contact Harry Swartz with the University Scholars Program at hswartz@ku.edu or Global Scholars Program coordinator Michelle Ward at mmward@ku.edu.